CloudContactAI/ccai-ruby/README.md

 # CCAI Ruby Client

-A Ruby client for interacting with the Cloud Contact AI API that allows you to easily send SMS and MMS messages.
+A Ruby client for interacting with the Cloud Contact AI API that allows you to easily send SMS, MMS messages, and email campaigns, plus manage webhooks.

 ## Requirements